inclusive-design/adaptive-palette/apps/palette-generator/README.md

 - a single number that is the BCI AV ID of a specific Bliss symbol,
 - the text "BLANK" will result in an empty blank cell,
-- an svg-builder string as required by the [bliss-svg-builder](https://github.com/hlridge/bliss-svg-builder) that specifies component BCI AV IDs or Blissary IDs that the builder uses to create the SVG graphic.
+- an svg-builder string as required by the [bliss-svg-builder](https://github.com/hlridge/bliss-svg-builder) that specifies component BCI AV IDs or IDsthat the builder uses to create the SVG graphic.
 More about the structure of this string is given below.

 An svg-builder string is marked by "SVG:" at the beginning of the string and